Eid in the Clouds: Wander Woman's Soulful Journey Through Tibet

 When we dreamed of celebrating Eid somewhere truly unforgettable, Tibet wasn’t just on the list—it was the destination.
 This June, five trailblazing Bangladeshi women—leaders in medicine, law, banking, and academia—came together for Wander Woman’s most ambitious adventure yet: a women-only Eid celebration in the spiritual highlands of Tibet.

 This wasn’t your average getaway.
-It began with a 14-hour flight from Dhaka and was followed by a soul-stirring, 20-hour train ride across the jaw-dropping Qinghai-Tibet plateau.
-Each hour pulled us closer to Lhasa, the heart of Tibetan culture and spirituality—and further into a journey that would challenge, inspire, and transform us.
+It began with a 14-hour flight from Dhaka, followed by a soul-stirring 20-hour train ride across the jaw-dropping Qinghai–Tibet Plateau.
+Each hour pulled us closer to Lhasa, the heart of Tibetan culture and spirituality—and deeper into a journey that would challenge, inspire, and transform us.

-We marked Chand Raat (the eve before Eid) in the mountain city of Xining, gathered around warm bowls of noodles and traditional dishes at a cozy 20-year-old family-run restaurant.
-Laughter, stories, and quiet reflection filled the night as the altitude reminded us: we were far from home, but exactly where we were meant to be.
+We marked Chand Raat (the eve before Eid) in the mountain city of Xining, gathered around warm bowls of noodles and traditional dishes at a cozy, 20-year-old family-run restaurant.
+Laughter, stories, and quiet reflection filled the night as the altitude reminded us that we were far from home—but exactly where we were meant to be.

 On Eid morning, we stepped into the kitchen of a Tibetan family in Lhasa—welcomed not as tourists, but as sisters.
 Over platters of rich yak meat dishes, salty butter tea, and endless conversation, we experienced something no guidebook could offer: the beauty of connection, woman to woman, culture to culture.